selhorn/f5-openstack-docs/docs/lbaas/topic_differentiated-services.rst

 Overview
 --------

 The F5 LBaaSv2 driver and |agent-long| can manage multiple BIG-IP environments.
 In a :dfn:`differentiated service environment` -- a uniquely-named environment for which dedicated F5 LBaaS services are required -- the F5 driver  has its own, uniquely-named messaging queue.
 The F5 LBaaS agent scheduler for a differentiated service environment can only assign tasks to agents running in that environment.

-The service environment corresponds to the ``environment_prefix`` parameter in the :ref:`agent configuration file`. when you create a new ``lbaas-loadbalancer`` in OpenStack, this prefix is prepended to the OpenStack tenant id and used to create a new partition on your BIG-IP device(s).
+The service environment corresponds to the ``environment_prefix`` parameter in the :ref:`agent configuration file`.
+When you create a new ``lbaas-loadbalancer`` in OpenStack, this prefix is prepended to the OpenStack tenant id and used to create a new partition on your BIG-IP device(s).
 The default ``environment_prefix`` parameter is ``Project``.

 Differentiated service environments can be used in conjunction with :ref:`capacity-based scale out` to provide agent redundancy and scale out across BIG-IP device groups.